JoshuaCarisma/JoshuaCarisma/README.md

-# I'm merging Technical Project Managagment with Data Science

-My name is Joshua Carisma and I specialize in Analytics, AI, and Active Listening to expertly solve problems.
+# Driving healthcare transformation through data-driven project management

+I’m **Joshua Carisma**, an analyst, strategist, and communicator who blends **data, systems thinking, and active listening** to create impactful solutions that make work — and life — flow better.

+---

-⭐ **In regards to my technical pursuits**:
+⭐ **In My Technical Work**

-📊 Passionate about using data to create impactful solutions in healthcare and business.
-💡 Focusing on combining Natural Language Processing, Large Language Models, and Automation to build tools that enhance efficiency.
-🚑 Using technology to revolutionize healthcare by prioritizing preventative care with data-driven insights.
-🤖 Building AI systems for societal good, ensuring technology benefits everyone.
-🌎 Based in Los Angeles, CA
+📊 My passion is translating complex healthcare and business information into insights that improve decisions, operations, and outcomes.
+💡 My focus is on building systems that combine **analytics, automation, and AI** to help teams work smarter and with greater precision.
+🧠 I explore the relationships between **behavior, health data, and performance**, using analytical tools to uncover what drives progress and what hinders it.
+🤝 Drawing from my background in clinical environements, health coaching, and production coordination, I bridge the gap between **technical teams, clinicians, and end users**, ensuring every system is both technically sound and human-centered.
+⚙️ I believe effective analytics is more than numbers, it’s a form of communication that connects insight to action.

+---

-💻 **What I’m Working On**:
+💻 **What I’m Building**
-- Building a NLP system to track and improve client outcomes within the health coaching process.
-- Using data science within project management to develop innovative solutions that advance business systems.
+- **Clinical Operations Dashboard:** an interactive Power BI solution that visualizes patient flow, referral patterns, and outcome metrics.
+Designed to help healthcare teams identify inefficiencies, monitor performance, and improve continuity of care.
+- **Health Data Correlation Analysis:** analyzing patient and lifestyle datasets to uncover patterns in engagement, outcomes, and preventive indicators.
+Exploring relationships between activity, nutrition, and recovery data to support data-informed wellness and operational decisions.
+- **Healthcare Data Quality Pipeline:** automated system for cleaning and integrating coaching, scheduling, and wearable data using Python and Google Sheets, ensuring accuracy and reliability in reporting.
+- **Analytics-Driven Habit Tracker:** turning weekly reflection and exercise data into visual insights that promote adherence and self-awareness in coaching programs.

+---

-🎓 **Academics & Certifications**:
+🎓 **Education & Certifications**
-- Professional Certificate in Data Science and Analytics – MIT xPRO
+- MIT Professional Certificate in Data Science and Analytics
 - Project Management Professional (PMP®) – Project Management Institute
 - Certified Scrum Master (CSM) – Scrum Alliance
-- ITIL® 4 Foundation Certification – AXELOS
+- ITIL® 4 Foundation – AXELOS
 - Power BI Data Analyst Associate – Microsoft
 - Excel Expert (Microsoft 365 Apps) – Microsoft

+---

 ### 🎯 Badge Wall